Alazka2k/Short-Video-Creator-Simplified/Readme.md

 The application follows a modular architecture designed for flexibility and maintainability:

-1. Input Processing: Parses CSV input and loads configuration parameters
+1. Input Processing: Parses CSV input with multiple prompts and loads configuration parameters
 2. LLM Service: Generates dynamic script content based on input and parameters
 3. Voice Generation Service: Synthesizes natural-sounding narration from the generated script
 4. Image Generation Service: Creates visual content based on scene descriptions